raulk/research/eth/notes/eip-sparse-blobpool.md

 Nodes MAY keep a record of the frequency of full payload fetches made by each peer, relative to their sampling requests.
 Nodes MAY elect to disconnect peers who exceed some locally-determined fairness heuristic.
 Such heuristics are not object of standardization.

 **Supernode behaviour.**
-Supernodes intending to fetch every blob payload in full MUST load balance requests across samplers and providers.
-Moreover, supernodes SHOULD prioritize reconstructing blobs and proofs from 64 columns.
-Supernodes MAY maintain a larger peerset in order to satisfy their heightened blob fetching needs without over-stressing neighbours in ways that can transgress fairness.
+Supernodes (nodes intending to fetch every blob payload in full) MUST load balance requests across samplers and providers.
+Furthermore, supernodes SHOULD prioritize reconstructing blobs and proofs from 64 columns.
+Supernodes SHOULD maintain a larger peerset in order to satisfy their increased blob fetching needs without over-stressing a small set of neighbours and violating fairness.

 ### Execution clients :: Local block builders